Dahlia is a genus of tuberous-rooted herbs in the family of Asteraceae, native to Central America and South America.

 In 1913, the city officials of Seattle declared the Dahlia to be its official flower.
 There is nowhere better to see them than the Volunteer Park Dahlia Garden where they are in full bloom during August.

-Dahlia is also the official flower of San Francisco since 1926.
-The Dahlias at Golden Gate Park start to bloom in June and continue till September.
+Dahlia has also been the official flower of San Francisco since 1926.
+Dahlias at Golden Gate Park start to bloom in June and continue till September.

 Dahlias in Mexico